itfanr/ros2-wiki/OSX-Development-Setup.md

 ## Try some examples

-In one terminal, source the setup file and then run a `talker`:
+In a clean new terminal, source the setup file (this will automatically set up the environment for any RMW vendors that support was built for) and then run a `talker`:

     . ~/ros2_ws/install/setup.bash
     ros2 run demo_nodes_cpp talker